 When did J.R.R.
 Tolkien live?

 J.R.R.
-Tolkien was born at the end of the 19th century, on January 3, 1892, and lived to witness some of the 20th century’s most significant events.
-He served as an officer during the First World War and was also personally affected by the troubles of World War II.
+Tolkien was born at the end of the nineteenth century, on January 3, 1892, and lived to witness some of the twentieth century’s most significant events.
+He served as an officer during the First World War and was also personally affected by the troubles of the Second World War.
 He died in 1973, on the 2nd of September.

 What do the initials ‘J.R.R.’ stand for?

 John Ronald Reuel.
 John was his grandfather’s first name, and Reuel was his father’s middle name; but to his relatives he was mostly known as Ronald.
 As we can see in his published Letters, he was liable to use any of his given names depending on the addressee, and sometimes omitted them altogether in favour of initials.
 The name Tolkien is of Saxon (that is German) origin and means ‘foolhardy’.